CaronCaron/CaronCaron.github.io/_pages/about.md

 ---
 This is Yongchao Zhang (Caron), a Master's student advised by [Xiaodong Niu(牛小东)](https://scholar.google.com/citations?user=StJCQfAAAAAJ) from [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/).
 My research interests lie in Lattice Boltzmann Method and Magnetic Fluid Dynamic Simulations.
 Recently I'm working on an investigation of Rosensweig Instability, where a magnetic fluid layer depicts amazing patterns in a ternary flow.
-As a overview, I listed some of my basic informations in this page : Research Interests, Conference & Presentation, Education, Honors & Awards as follows.
+As a overview, I listed some of my basic informations in this page: Research Interests, Conference & Presentation, Education, Honors & Awards as follows.
 Also, you can conviniently find information about my research and publications in the Page of "Research & Publications".

 <!--My CV is available here: [Caron Zhang's Curriculum Viate].-->